-The electrical panel is a key component of an electrical system in any Kentucky, Indiana, or Ohio home.
+The electrical panel is a vital component of an electrical system in any Kentucky, Indiana, or Ohio home.
 Not only is it what supplies power to every circuit, but it is also a safety measure that helps to protect against issues like electrical fires.
-It’s essential that the panel in your home is in good condition and correctly sized.
-In this article, we’ll look at the signs that indicate you need to replace your electrical panel and other situations that warrant an upgrade.
+The panel in your home must be in good condition and correctly sized.
+In this article, the team at Bryant Heating, Cooling, Plumbing & Electric discusses the signs that indicate you need to replace your electrical panel and other situations that warrant an upgrade.

 1. Fuses Instead of Circuit Breakers